 Before putting everything back together in the shell, make sure one last time that everything is working as it should.
 Put in a game and let it run for a while.
 When you are certain everything is OK, screw everything back together and enjoy your modded Game Boy.

 I hope you enjoyed my modding guide.
 If you are having any problems or perhaps suggestions for things I could add to this guide, please let me know on my Facebook page.
-And don’t forget to check out my page at Ebay.
+Also, I would be super happy if you could please head over to my Spotify page, and click Follow.
+Thank you in advance.
+It really means a lot to me.

 Here is another of my latest modded old Game Boys.
 This one is sprayed in real aluminium and black.
 It has a white backlight biverted screen, ProSound and all the usual mods for making music.
 Link to external gallery.